VasyaPetroff/testr-test/README.md

 ## Preamble

-It's simple realization based on given design.
-It took near 8 hours (not up to 3 hours as was mentioned in assignment).
+This is simple realization based on given design.
+It took near 8 hours (not 3 hours ore less as was mentioned in assignment).
 So I simplified couple of things.

 ## Thoughts about what was done

-Because it's just an imitation of real project everything was done quick enough.
+Because of it's just an imitation of real project everything was done simple as possible.
 I used plain CSS to do markup but in real life it's much better to use CSS / HTML framework with preprocessor.

 Also I didn't use full-fledged routing.
 I did just some kind of it.

-In production and generally for the real project I would use totally custom handmade webpack configuration.
+In production and generally for the real project I would use totally custom webpack configuration.
 Because it's give better control over bundler and deployment process.